jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 --password=${OCP_PASSWORD} \
 --server=${OCP_URL}
 ```
-2. Get a list of all patches in the project:
+2.Get a list of all patches in the project:
 ```
 cpd-cli manage get-rsi-patch-info --cpd_instance_ns=${PROJECT_CPD_INSTANCE} --all